tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/custom_settings.rst

    environment_during_propagation

 When working with a very specific model or application, it often happens that the model you want to use is not implemented in Tudat.
+Two important examples are:

+* :ref:`Aerodynamic models and guidance <aerodynamic_models>`
+* :ref:`Thrust models and guidance <thrust_models>`

-If this is the case, we have the option for users to define 'custom' models for various models in both the environment and propagation setup modukes.
+If this is the case, we have the option for users to define 'custom' models for various models in both the environment and propagation setup modules.
 The use of these custom settings requires the user to define their own function for the specific model, as is shown on this page with a number of examples.
 Below, you can find a list of the currently supported custom environment models in Tudat.
 In most cases, the input to the custom function is the current time *only*.
 In case the user wants to define other state/environment dependencies, these can be implemented using a user-defined custom class, as shown below.
 Custom functions that have additional dependencies are noted explicitly below.
-The *ouput* of the custom function will differ per model type (*e.g.* density custom model: float output; state custom model: vector output), and are specified in the API entries that are linked to.
+The *output* of the custom function will differ per model type (*e.g.* density custom model: float output; state custom model: vector output), and are specified in the API entries that are linked to.

 Custom environment models: